ItsSchoko/Video-to-Gif-Batch/README.md

  * 1 Drag files onto batch

- * 2 Choose whether to just process at is, scale individual, or to scale all with same resolution
+ * 2 Choose whether to just process at is, scale individual, to scale all at same resolution or convert a gif into webp

- * 3 Files get created in the same folder they where dragged from
+ * 3 Files (and temp folders/files) get created in the same folder they were dragged from

 ## What the batch files do?

-FFMPEG version: Directly takes videos frames and converts them into a Gif
+FFMPEG version: Directly takes video frames and converts them into a Gif

-Giski version: Uses FFMPEG to put every frame from a video into a temp folder as PNG files.
+Gifski version: Uses FFMPEG to put every frame from a video into a temp folder as PNG files.
 Gifski then combines thoses single frames into a Gif.